 Meat producers.
 Meat, poultry, egg and dairy products must come from animals that are not treated with antibiotics or growth hormones.

 Additionally, every organic farm is required to submit yearly reports on its farming methods to ensure that they are still following the guidelines of organic production.
-The certification only lasts for five years, at the end of which an on-site inspection is performed by the USDA’s National Organic Program in order to achieve certification renewal.
+The certification only lasts for five years, which an on-site inspection is then required and performed by the USDA’s National Organic Program in order to achieve certification renewal.

 Organic Food Labeling